 This chart describes the expected percentage of people who perform the job of Voice Communications Analyst II that make less than that salary.
 For example 50% of the people who perform the job of Voice Communications Analyst II are expected to make less than the median.

 Designs, reviews, analyzes, and maintains an organization's voice communications system.
 Makes suggestions to end users regarding voice communications software and hardware solutions, and offers support and troubleshooting.
 Ensures uninterrupted access to all voice telecommunication features, including voicemail, ACD or PBX systems.
 May research and recommend vendors.
 Reports on system specifications to support upgrades and to ensure proper integration.
 Coordinates upgrade schedules with internal or external programmers.
-May require a bachelor's degree in area of specialty and 2-4 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is expected.
+May require a bachelor's degree in area of specialty.
 Typically reports to a supervisor or manager.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description